 Yeah, I was actually a member of the Science Fiction Book Club.
 That was the golden age of science fiction; all the great writers were active then.

 Well, I loved C. M. Kornbluth, I loved A. E. van Vogt.
 I liked the guys who were really social satirists.
 A lot of these guys came out of the Socialist movement of the thirties, and they had a very funny way of criticizing society.
 I really learned a lot from them.

 Did you steal from any of them in particular?

 Certainly Alfred Bester.
 He was a New Yorker.
 His first novel, The Demolished Man, got the rapid flow of life in the city, which I think is still present.
 There’s something about the flow of Alfred Bester’s prose that I think affected the way Walter Becker [the other half of Steely Dan] and I write lyrics.

 When Walter and I met, we had a constellation of enthusiasms, really—science fiction, jazz, black humor, novels by Thomas Berger, Terry Southern, Philip Roth, Vladimir Nabokov, Kurt Vonnegut especially.
 That certainly influenced the lyric writing.
 We also liked comic songwriting, like Tom Lehrer.
 He was a piano player and songwriter who wrote these grim, funny songs.
 And then we were both fans of Frank Zappa and the Fugs.

-You once said Zappa was the only model for the comedy
+You once said Zappa was the only model for the comedy of Steely Dan.

 The only comic rock and roll I remember was Frank Zappa, really.
 The Fugs were comic also, but their music was so primitive.
 I remember the Fugs used to play free in Tompkins Square Park in the sixties, and at one point they were really the kings of the Lower East Side.